Akshay-11/dS-CSS/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 #About dS-CSS
 80+ colors in our library which you can add to backgrounds, text and borders .
 Large no. of animations added .
 You just need to write there name with your code .
-Example p class="animate fade".
+Example p class="animate-fade".
 Here animation fade will automatically applied on paragraph .
 You dont need to write any other code .

 #dS-CSS Backgrounds
 To add background-colors to just write ds-(color-name) .
 Example ds-red